cypress-io/cypress-documentation/CONTRIBUTING.md

    - Acts as real-world example usage

 2. CI pipeline
-3. Compatability with at least the latest major version of Cypress
+3. Compatibility with at least the latest major version of Cypress

 ### Adding Pages